Endpoint Security20 min read

 • Maximize other hardening controls to reduce the exploitability of unpatched vulnerabilities

-• Establish a regular review cadence to identify patches that have been qualified by the vendor since the last review
+• Establish a regular review cadence to identify patches that have been vendor-qualified since the last review

 Antivirus in OT Environments: Limitations and Alternatives

-Signature updates conflict with vendor certification: Many OT vendors require that their control system software run on a specific, tested platform configuration.
-Allowing automated antivirus signature updates modifies the platform configuration, potentially voiding vendor support and introducing untested software.
-This creates a dilemma: disable signature updates and the antivirus becomes progressively less effective; enable them and the vendor certification is compromised.
+Signature updates conflict with vendor certification: Many OT vendors require their control system software to run on a specific, tested platform configuration.
+Allowing automated antivirus signature updates modifies the platform configuration, potentially voiding vendor support.
+Disable signature updates and the AV becomes progressively less effective; enable them and the vendor certification is compromised.

 Scheduled scans can affect OT performance: Full-disk antivirus scans require CPU and disk resources.
 On an HMI or SCADA server where software timing is critical, a scan that spikes CPU utilization can cause process communication failures or display update delays that confuse operators.

-Limited effectiveness against OT-specific threats: Antivirus signatures are designed primarily for enterprise malware.
-ICS-specific malware (TRITON, PIPEDREAM components, custom OT attack tools) is unlikely to be in antivirus signature databases at the time of deployment.
+Limited effectiveness against OT-specific threats: ICS-specific malware (TRITON, PIPEDREAM components, custom OT attack tools) is unlikely to be in antivirus signature databases at the time of deployment.
+The threat category most relevant to OT is exactly the category least well-covered by conventional AV.

 The Practical Approach

-Application whitelisting as the primary alternative: For systems where antivirus is too constraining, application whitelisting provides stronger protection than signature-based antivirus against unknown threats.
-A malware executable that is not on the whitelist will not run, regardless of whether it has a known signature.
+For systems where antivirus is too constraining, application whitelisting provides stronger protection against unknown threats -- a malware executable that is not on the whitelist will not run, regardless of whether it has a known signature.
+File integrity monitoring complements this by detecting unauthorized changes to system files and configurations.

 USB and Removable Media Controls

 USB-introduced malware remains one of the most common OT infection vectors.
+The 2010 Stuxnet attack exploited USB-borne propagation as a key mechanism.
 Controls must address both technical enforcement and operational procedure:

 Technical Controls

 USB port disabling: Disable unused USB ports at the BIOS/UEFI level or via Windows Device Manager/Group Policy.
-Leave only the specific ports used for required operational purposes (e.g., the port used for PLC programming cables or operator input devices).
+Leave only the specific ports used for required operational purposes.

 Device class filtering: Windows Device Manager policies can permit specific device classes (HID keyboards and mice, smartcard readers) while blocking storage device classes.
 This allows operator input devices while preventing USB storage.

-Windows Group Policy for removable storage: Group Policy Object (GPO) settings under Computer Configuration > Administrative Templates > System > Removable Storage Access can block read/write access to USB storage devices while permitting other USB device types.
+Windows Group Policy for removable storage: GPO settings under Removable Storage Access can block read/write access to USB storage devices while permitting other USB device types.

 Operational Controls